This character sheet assumes the reader is up-to-date. Unmarked spoilers abound.

 - Faux Affably Evil: She is capable of being quite charming, but it's all an act.
 She doesn't really like anyone except herself.

-- Femme Fatal: She masterfully plays Love as a tool.
+- Femme Fatale: She masterfully plays Love as a tool.

 - Honey Trap: She hints to Tommy that she might be willing to defect for him.
 That's an outright lie; her real intent is to delay him and to split him from reinforcements so that she can capture Wanda for her side.

-- Mata Hari: She also manages to loosen Tommy's lips about the Prediction surrounding Wanda.
+- Femme Fatale Spy: She also manages to loosen Tommy's lips about the Prediction surrounding Wanda.

 - Good Powers, Bad People: Specifically demolishes the preconceptions people were likely to have had about Hippiemancy being only a tool for good.
 She uses her powers to force other people into overt peace, so that she can take them out in a more underhanded fashion.
 She also tries to evoke Beauty Equals Goodness in others as part of her façade.

-- Impaled with Extreme Prejudice: By a portcullis dropped on her.
+- Impaled with Extreme Prejudice: Jillian drops a portcullis on her.
 The wound stays when Wanda uncroaks her.

 - Loophole Abuse: